Supporting and Strengthening our Families in Need

 Project Relate is a Prison referred parenting and visit coaching programme for inmates, their children aged seven to 16 and the children’s caregivers.
 The programme aims to develop empathy and positive communication skills amongst the family members.
 Families (subject to Prison’s approval) would be able to experience an open visit within the prison walls upon completion of the programme.

-With the support of Yellow Ribbon Fund, Children’s Society works with the caregivers and children aged seven to 12 who have experienced the incarceration of a parent.
+With the support of Yellow Ribbon Fund, Children’s Society works with the caregivers and children aged seven to twelve who have experienced the incarceration of a parent.
 The programme aims to nurture the cognitive, social and emotional development of the children through home-based tuition, case management, groupwork and family bonding activities.
 Caregivers are also engaged through a series of parenting workshops to enhance their parenting capacity.